Making Herbal Infusions

 I recommend making infusions, not herbal teas.
 Herbal teas are when you steep the herbs for 3-5 minutes to enjoy the flavors of wonderful herbal plants.
 Infusions are when you steep the herbs for at least 3-4 hours, covered in a quart canning jar.
 I recommend steeping them overnight in the canning jar or the pot you boiled the water in, covered.
 You can strain the herbs in the AM and reheat the infusion, oh so very gently to preserve the nutrients, or enjoy at room temperature.

 Making Infusions: Boil water.
 Measure leaf and flower herbs while water is heating.
-Use approximately 1 tablespoon of dried herbs per cup of water.
+Use approximately 1 rounded teaspoon of dried herbs per 8 oz. cup of water.
 To make a stronger medicinal infusion, use more herbs.
-When water is boiling shut off and add dried herbs.
-Cover and let steep for at least 15 minutes.
-I make medicinal infusions at night so I can let the infusion sit, covered, overnight to make a deeply infusied and strong medicinal tea.
+When water is boiling, shut off and add dried herbs.
+Cover pot and let steep for at least 20 minutes.
+I make medicinal infusions at night so I can let the infusion steep, covered, overnight to make a deeply infused and strong medicinal tea.
 In the AM, strain and bottle.

 If making infusions with seeds, roots, or barks (this is actually called a decoction): chop pieces as small as you can (roots & bark, seeds stay whole or you can gently crush).
 When water is boiling, reduce heat to very gentle simmer.
 Add herb pieces, cover, and simmer very gently for 15-20 minutes.
-Again, I let the infusion sit, covered, overnight to make the strongest medicnal infusion I can.
+Again, I let the infusion steep, covered, overnight to make the strongest medicinal infusion I can.
 I then strain and bottle in the AM.
-Do not let this boil as it ruins the medicinal properties and nutrients in the herbal infusions medicine.
+Do not let this boil as it ruins the medicinal properties and nutrients in the herbal infused medicine.

 When using these hard parts of herbs it is a minimum of 1 tsp. per cup of water.
-I generally use closer to 1 TBSP. per cup of water.
+I generally use a well rounded tsp. per cup of water.

 If you are making mixed infusions with hard parts that need to simmer and the leaves & flowers that do not need simmering: simmer the hard parts first.
 Turn off heat.
 Add leaves / flowers and let steep, covered, overnight.
 Strain in the AM.